ebikatsudon/VTubeStudio/Workshop.md

 ## Making sure you don't accidentally share models

-Sharing models requires navigating through multiple menus and explicitly clicking "yes, I want to share this model" multiple times.
-It should be pretty much impossible to do it accidentally, but as an additional layer of security, there's a new switch that you can turn on that will prevent your model from being shared (will show "sharing this model is restricted" when you try).
+Sharing models requires navigating through multiple menus and explicitly clicking **"yes, I want to share this model"** multiple times.
+It should be pretty much impossible to do it accidentally, but as an additional layer of security, there's a switch that you can turn on that will prevent your model from being shared (will show "sharing this model is restricted" when you try).

 If you are a Live2D rigger, I would recommend turning this on for models you send to your clients just to be on the safe side.